msteiger/jxmapviewer2/README.md

  * Extract the JXMapViewer part from the full package
  * Upgrade to Java 6
  * Fixed javadoc
- * Replaced `system.out` with  `apache.commons.logging`
+ * Replaced `system.out.println()` with `apache.commons.logging`
  * Removed broken TileProviders
  * Remove dependencies to SwingX (and its indirect dependencies)
+ * Fixed tile caching so that only tiles are cached, not everything
+ * Extract user interaction from the viewer
+ * Make CompoundPainter use Lists instead of Arrays
+ * Find out what the "Java One" hack is and replace it with proper implementation

 #### What we plan to do ..

- * Add tile caching
- * Fix bugs that were posted on http://java.net/jira/browse/SWINGX_WS
+ * Fix bugs that were posted on http://java.net/jira/browse/SWINGX_WS ( mostly complete )
- * Extract user interaction from the viewer
- * Find out what the "Java One" hack is and if it can be removed
- * Make CompoundPainter use List instead of Array
- * Refactor painters

 #### License
 This project has been licensed under the GNU Lesser General Public License (LGPL)